 You may well have heard of fell running before.
 But you may not have considered it yourself, as many people tend to think it sounds like the pursuit of top athletes.
 Running up and down hills over rugged terrains definitely sounds like it calls for a very high level of fitness.
 But in actual fact, anybody with a reasonable level of fitness can do it.
 And plenty of fell runners actually walk up hills.

 We thought we would put together a little guide to getting started with fell running.
 To explain a little bit more about what it is, who does it, and demystify the topic a little bit.

 What is fell running?

 Fell running is a natural step up from hill walking.
 It has it’s roots in Victorian times when the mountain guides wanted to prove their status as the best of the best, and so would organise races to compete with one another.

 It is essentially the sport of running and racing over hills, off-road, and climbing significant gradients.
 Fell running usually involves running between two set checkpoints.
 There isn’t always a clear path – the aim is to find the quickest route to the top!

 Fell running is typically a Northern pursuit, as most of it takes place in the Lake District, Yorkshire Dales, Pennines, or the Peak District.
 In Scotland, fell running is known as hill running, and there are plenty of places you can enjoy it in the highlands!

 Isn’t it really hard?

 Fell running is actually not as hard as you would think, and it’s a really inclusive sport.
 Your heart rate running up a mountain probably won’t be too far off what it would be climbing a mountain in the winter with heavy gear.
-And you should take your time to adapt to ease yourself into the sport and get used to running on rough boggy terrain and unstable scree.
+You should take your time to adapt to ease yourself into the sport.
+And get used to running on rough boggy terrain and unstable scree.